TDoust/M2_12VIO/README.md

  *	Enable_12VIO_Monitor(ON)
  Turn ON or OFF (12Vio_EN pin) thus Enabling or Disabling All 12VIO Outputs together.
  (i.e. this can be considered as a Master ON/OFF switch)
+ *  Frequency_12VIO(IO_Pin)
+ Calculates the frequency from the variable stored for this I/O pin to be used in the PWM functions
+ *  Duty_12VIO(IO_Pin)
+ Calculates the Duty cycle from the variable stored for this I/O pin to be used in the PWM functions

    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!